 A dose of reality – musicians are worse off than ever before

-Since the mid 90s, the average wage growth in Australia has been 4% per year.
+Since the mid-90s, the average wage growth in Australia has been 4% per year.
 For musicians, that number is ZERO.
 Musicians in Melbourne are getting paid the same today as they were twenty years ago.
-For a billion dollar plus industry, and that is just in Melbourne, those who are the basis of the entire industry (i.e. the musicians) are worse off than ever before.
+For a billion-dollar-plus industry, and that is just in Melbourne, those who are the basis of the entire industry (i.e. the musicians) are worse off than ever before.

 70% of musicians work to supplement their income

 For the live music venues, there has been an overall trend of increase in attendance, and expenditure at venues by music fans.
 The gentrification of the inner suburbs still seems to be an issue, with almost 70% being dramatically affected by noise issues, and just under half being affected by development or planning issues.
-Whilst there are still some venues being shut down due to redevelopment and noise complaints, the issues are nothing when compared to Sydney, whose almost non-existent nightlife recently took another hit, with announced closure of the iconic venue The Basement.
+Whilst there are still some venues being shut down due to redevelopment and noise complaints, the issues are nothing when compared to Sydney, whose almost non-existent nightlife recently took another hit, with the announced closure of the iconic venue The Basement.

-There is, at least in part, an acknowledgement from government as to the importance of the industry, who provide some help for both the music venues and musicians.
+There is, at least in part, an acknowledgement from the government as to the importance of the industry, who provide some help for both the music venues and musicians.
 The Victorian State government has recently announced some grants to assist venues in sound-proofing to stop those pesky noise complainers.

 Support for Melbourne artists

 Music Victoria provides musicians with advice and help, including information on the various funding opportunities for recordings, tours and promotions.
 Sounds Australia is a national scheme that helps with the promotion of Australian music overseas, anyone who has attended SXSW, Brighton’s Great Escape, or Liverpool Sound City have probably had a sausage in bread at one of the Aussie BBQ’s.